 ADHD testing has advanced greatly in the past few years, aided by continuous performance testing.
-Dr. Mulchay uses multiple forms of these neuropsychological tests to evaluate visual and auditory attention as well as motion!
-His motion cameras take 50 frames per second to analyze impulsivity in depth.
-He is able to tailor recommendations to the precise amount of time your attention drifts.
+We use multiple forms of these neuropsychological tests to evaluate visual and auditory attention as well as motion!
+We analyze impulsivity in depth.
+We are able to tailor recommendations to the precise amount of time your attention drifts.

-Dr. Mulchay’s has a very thorough neuropsychological evaluation to determine learning challenges, like dyslexia or dsygraphia.
-He starts by providing a thorough assessment of learning differences.
-Then he searches for strengths.
-Why does his learning challenges assessment focus on strengths?
+We provide very thorough neuropsychological evaluations to determine learning challenges, like dyslexia or dsygraphia.
+We start by providing a thorough assessment of learning differences.
+Then we searches for strengths.
+Why do our learning challenges assessment focus on strengths?

 We also need a thorough neuropsychological evaluation to determine appropriate recommendations.
 We use neuropsych tests to determine how a student learns.
 This informs us which interventions will work best with your child.